NickSaulnier/chatui/README.md

 ## TODO

-- Create Apollo client/server with OpenAI API support and test with vLLM/OLlama
+- Add code to use OpenAI API to fetch chat completions
 - Create loading components/styling for waiting on response
-- Add state to the TextInput component and hook it up to the Apollo client
+- Add state to the TextInput component
 - Consider any refactors that will make the project/components/styling more general.
 This might involve moving some code to an examples folder, adding the package to npm, and testing with an npm install.
 - Add githooks, lock down main branch
-- Hide scroll bar from main window

 Longer Term:

 - Create tabbed layout with navigation bar
 - Add page for managing (viewing, continuing, naming, etc.) multiple conversations
 - Create more compelling TopBar component
-- Add support for specifying model?
+- Add support for specifying model/endpoint?
 - Customize and add features to text input/text display?
+- Look into creating a parallel React Native project

 ## Available Scripts